 Jillian Mayer, Slumpie 4 - Lounger

 Ever notice the shape your body takes on while staring at your smartphone?
 Whether you’re standing or prone, your shoulders hunch, your neck bends at a deep and awkward angle, and your face hovers dangerously close to a light source that could be making you temporarily blind.
-If you were to momentarily check yourself, you’d probably realise it’s terrible for the posture, straining on the eyes, and objectively uncomfortable.
+If you were to momentarily check yourself, you’d probably realize it’s terrible for the posture, straining on the eyes, and objectively uncomfortable.
 Artist Jillian Mayer, whose playful work examines humanity’s complicated and mercurial relationship with technology, has created Slumpies, a series of sculptures designed to support the texting body.
 Each is shaped differently, allowing users to find one that best accommodates their smartphone-fiddling postures—but the body is always somehow cradled, the neck snugly at rest.
 You’ll be able to try them for yourself at the upcoming 2016 Atlanta Biennial (which is returning after a nine-year hiatus).

 The glittery, enamel-painted Slumpies are reminiscent of catalog objects with questionable utility—grown-up “toys,” designed for the sake of streamlining or fun, disguised as necessities.
 But the sculptures, which have so far appeared at David Castillo Gallery in Miami and LAXART in Los Angeles, are useful and comfortable, even emitting Wi-Fi in gallery settings.
 Given their purpose, they enable us to fully occupy that space of present-but-not-quite, physically standing in a social setting but mentally exploring cyberspace.